| |

 Why Didn’t My Strawberry Jam Set Up?
 (And How To Fix It)

-1. Your Strawberry Jam most likely needed to cook longer or there is a small chance that the strawberries didn’t have enough natural sugar for the jam to set.
+1. Your Strawberry Jam most likely needed to cook longer, or there is a small chance that the strawberries didn’t have enough natural sugar for the jam to set.
 It’s a combination of cooking time, sugar, and lemon that makes this recipe gel.
 (Lemon acts as a natural pectin in this recipe.)

 2. If you followed the directions and it didn’t set up properly, let the strawberry jam sit overnight in the fridge.
 If that step still doesn’t get it to stiffen up and set, you can try re-cooking it for a bit longer and either 1. adding in a bit of pectin or 2. adding a bit more sugar and lemon (not much, just give it a taste test.)
-For best results though, I recommend using a thermometer and making sure your strawberry mixture reaches 220 degrees F.
+For best results, though, I recommend using a thermometer and making sure your strawberry mixture reaches between 217 and 220 degrees F.

 How to make Strawberry Jam